Spleen Pancreas And Liver Question And Answers

 Anterior Abdominal Wall Coverings Of Spermatic Cord

-• Internal spermatic fascia: Derived from fascia transversalis, covers the cord completely
+• Internal Spermatic Fascia: Derived from fascia transversalis, covers the cord completely

-• Cremasteric fascia: Derived from internal oblique and transversus abdominis muscles, covers the cord above the level of the above-mentioned muscles
+• Cremasteric Fascia: Derived from internal oblique and transversus abdominis muscles, covers the cord above the level of the above-mentioned muscles

-• External spermatic fascia: Derived from external oblique aponeurosis, covers the cord below the superficial inguinal ring.
+• External Spermatic Fascia: Derived from external oblique aponeurosis, covers the cord below the superficial inguinal ring.

 Anterior Abdominal Wall Transverse Section Of Spermatic Cord To Show Details Of Its Contents